puppetlabs/puppet-docs/source/guides/custom_functions.markdown

 ## Calling Functions from Functions

 Functions can be accessed from other functions by calling `Puppet::Parser::Functions.autoloader.loadall` at the beginning of your new function, then prepending `function_` to the name of the function you are trying to call.
+Alternatively, you can load a spcific function by calling `Puppet::Parser::Functions.function('myfunc1')`

+Also keep in mind that when calling a puppet function from the puppet DSL, arguments are all passed in as an anonymous array.
+This is not the case when calling the function from within Ruby.
+To work around this, you must create the anonymous array yourself by putting the arguments (even if there is only one argument) inside square brackets like this:
+    [ arg1, arg1, arg3 ]

 ### Example

     module Puppet::Parser::Functions
       newfunction(:myfunc2, :type => :rvalue) do |args|
         Puppet::Parser::Functions.autoloader.loadall
-        function_myfunc1(...)
+        function_myfunc1( [ arg1, arg2, ... ] )
       end
     end